replicatedhq/troubleshoot/docs/design/proposal-troubleshoot-consolidated-cli.md

 }

 type CollectOptions struct {
-  DefaultCollectors []Collector // list of collectors to run regardless of what's in the spec Specs *TroubleshootKinds // list of specs to extract collectors and redactors from ProgressChan chan // a channel to write progress information to }
+  Specs *TroubleshootKinds // list of specs to extract collectors and redactors from ProgressChan chan // a channel to write progress information to }